Stivo/DeScaBaTo/README.md

 DeScaBaTo [![Build Status](https://travis-ci.org/Stivo/DeScaBaTo.png?branch=master)](https://travis-ci.org/Stivo/DeScaBaTo)
 =========

+#### Warning: I will soon release a new version, with an incompatible file format.
+Please wait for 0.2.0.

 The Deduplicating Scala Backup Tool.
 It is inspired by [duplicati](http://www.duplicati.com/).
 Currently it only supports local backups.

 As of now, it has these features: